 You didn't make me sign anything.

-Um is this as bad and as big a blockbuster as Clinton Cash?
+Is this as bad and as big a blockbuster as Clinton Cash?

-Uh honestly, it's worse.
+Honestly, it's worse.

-All I will sh say is people will view the Obama administration from the standpoint of financial corruption completely differently after reading this book.
+All I will say is people will view the Obama administration from the standpoint of financial corruption completely differently after reading this book.

 Will they view him and Joe Biden differently?